 - Official transcripts of all undergraduate- and graduate-level work

 - Graduate Record Examination (GRE) General Test scores.
-NOTE: GRE scores are required; however, the Humanities Graduate Admissions Committee will do a holistic review of all the application material presented by the applicant in order to make a final decision.
+NOTE: GRE scores are required; however, the Humanities Graduate Admissions Committee will do a holistic review of all the application material in order to make a final decision.

 - Three letters of recommendation from former professors or colleagues attesting to capability for doctoral-level work

 - If applicable, proof of English proficiency

 In addition to the coursework outlined below, students are required to demonsatrate basic proficiency in two classical and/or modern languages, or advanced proficiency in one (in addition to English).

 It also is strongly recommended that students orient completion of specialization coursework toward a specific discipline, and supplement required coursework with elective courses in that discipline.